fpigeonjr/frank-pigeon-blog/content/posts/2019-02-11-books/index.md

 [Amazon Link](https://smile.amazon.com/When-Breath-Becomes-Paul-Kalanithi-ebook/dp/B00XSSYR50/ref=sr_1_1?ie=UTF8&qid=1551121182&sr=8-1&keywords=when+breath+becomes+air)

-## Atomic Habits
+### 2. Atomic Habits

 ![Atomic Habits book cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1535115320l/40121378._SY475_.jpg)

 Learn how to hack habits so you they work for you and not against you.
-James shows us how habits are built and how they can be reversed engineered to eliminate them too.
+Clear shows us how habits are built and how they can be reversed engineered to eliminate them too.
 Must read if you want to read how to build good habits by learning the habit system complete with lots of practical examples.

 [Amazon Link](https://smile.amazon.com/gp/product/B01N5AX61W?pf_rd_p=183f5289-9dc0-416f-942e-e8f213ef368b&pf_rd_r=E6FRP7J9DGN71C3X31H6)

-## Digital Minimalism: Choosing a Focused Life in a Noisy World
+### 1. Digital Minimalism: Choosing a Focused Life in a Noisy World

 ![Digital Minimalism book cover](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1549433350l/40672036._SY475_.jpg)

 I have been a fan of Cal Newport's work since I read **Deep Work** last year.
-Cal goes deeper into how to live a simpler, more meaningful life and not letting technology control us.
+Newport goes deeper into how to live a simpler, more meaningful life and not letting technology control us.
 This was a tough one for me to implement since it meant I had to cut my addiction to tech and just look up to really experience life.

 [Amazon Link](https://smile.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy-ebook/dp/B07DBRBP7G/ref=sr_1_1)